Two men allegedly defile 8-year-old girl in Ebonyi | TODAY.NG

 She alleged that the men had been using food items to lure the girl into sexual acts, which had damaged her vagina.

-“They lure her with indomie noodles, biscuits, candies until their deed was made open through her vagina that was suspected to be infected with Sexually Transmitted disease,” she said.
+“They lure her with indomie noodles, biscuits, candies until their deed was made open through her vagina that was suspected to be infected with the sexually Transmitted disease,” she said.

 Nwafor said the child did not let anyone know her condition because of threats to her life by the suspects, who allegedly warned her against telling anyone.